SP1

 - LH/LHU/SH memory access must be half-word aligned.

-will panic if memory exceeds this range. - The ECALL instruction is used for system calls and precompiles.
+- The ECALL instruction is used for system calls and precompiles.
 Only valid syscall IDs should be called, and only using the specific convention of loading the ID into register T0 and arguments into registers A0 and A1.
 If the arguments are addresses, they must be word-aligned.
 Failure to follow this convention can result in undefined behavior.
 Correct usages can be found in the

 sp1_zkvm